-(123 Credit Hours - 63 semester credits will be awarded for the student entering with the Associate's degree in Nursing.
+(123 Credit Hours - 63 semester credits awarded for students entering with an Associate's degree in Nursing.
 The upper division major courses will be taken at AU to total 60 semester credit hours.
 Estimated Completion Time: 20 months)

 The BS in Nursing is a program for current, active registered nurses with an Associate's degree in nursing.
 This program emphasizes the skills needed to be successful in healthcare settings.
 The curriculum emphasizes issues that affect patients and how healthcare is delivered.